scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

 Specialized function classes are also SAM interfaces and can be found in the package `scala.runtime.java8`.

-Thanks to an improvement in type-checking, the parameter type in a lambda expression can be omitted even when the invoked method is overloaded (see [#5307](https://github.com/scala/scala/pull/5307)).
-In the following example, the compiler infers parameter type `Int` for type checking the lambda:
+Thanks to an improvement in type checking, the parameter type in a lambda expression can be omitted even when the invoked method is overloaded.
+See [#5307](https://github.com/scala/scala/pull/5307) for details.
+In the following example, the compiler infers parameter type `Int` for the lambda:

     scala> trait MyFun { def apply(x: Int): String }